Campbell's dwarf hamster: Diet

 As omnivores, Campbell's dwarf hamsters eat a variety of different foods.
 A balanced diet for a hamster consists of 16-24% protein, 60-65% carbohydrates, and 5–7% fat, with constant access to fresh water.
 In their natural habitats, dwarf hamsters feed almost exclusively on plant materials.
 In captivity, Campbell's dwarf hamsters can get the required nutrition from commercially available food designed specifically for hamsters, which typically contain a mix of dry grains, nuts, and seeds that may be fortified with vitamins and minerals.
 An excess of any one particular seed or nut can lead to digestive problems, obesity, and forms nutritional deficiency.

 In addition to a commercially prepared seed mix, a balanced diet for a Campbell's dwarf hamster in captivity includes a regulated variety of fresh vegetables and fruits.
 Dark greens such as kale are rich in vitamins and minerals.
 Wild vegetables such as yarrow, chickweed, and dandelion and raspberry leaves, are also good sources of protein that help prevent obesity.

 A hamster in captivity can occasionally eat mealworms or earthworms, which have high protein contents for them.
 Boiled egg whites and small pieces of clean, cooked chicken are also sources of extra protein.
 They can also eat wheat grain, sunflower seeds, and locusts.
 The teeth of Campbell's dwarf hamster never stop growing.
-Like all rodents, they must, therefore, gnaw regularly to keep their incisors from growing into the skin of the mouth and causing pain and irritation.
+Like all rodents, they must therefore gnaw regularly to keep their incisors from growing into the skin of the mouth and causing pain and irritation.
 Smooth, young wood from nontoxic trees, such as apple and willow, is readily used by most species in the genus.
 Most pet stores sell nontoxic wooden chews designed for rodents in captivity.

 Certain food items commonly consumed by humans are toxic to hamsters and should be avoided completely in captivity.
-Grapes and raisins may contribute to acute renal failure, due to their high level of acidity.
 Chocolate and other sticky foods such peanut butter may solidify in a hamster's cheek pouches and lead to infections, which can lead to death.

 In the wild, the diets of Campbell's dwarf hamsters vary across the population range.
 A total of 51 different species of plants were identified to be consumed by the Transbaikalia population, the most common being Stipa capillata and species of Allium.
 However, in Tuva, only 10 species of plant were identified to be consumed by the population, the most common being Potentilla.
 Campbell's dwarf hamster is a natural predator of burrowing worms and grubs.